harveybc/feature-extractor/README_visualizer.md

 > set FLASK_ENV=development

-For now, the execution is made via the following commands (in the future a WSGI server line waitress will be used):
+The execution is made via the following commands (in the future a WSGI server line waitress will be used):

 > flask run

+For ease of use, a script for setting the environment variables and executing the app is included, it must be executed in the root feature-extractor directory, where the scripts are located:

+* For Linux and Mac:

+> visualizer.sh

+* For Windows:

+> visualizer.bat

 ### Configuration File